wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

 !!! info "Note"
     `#!pine -> Number` means that the `#!pine .pi` function will return a `#!pine Number` type.

+!!! tip
+    If you want to declare a function that does not return anything, just don't put the arrow symbol.

+    For example,

+    ```pine
+    def .showMyName // no need to put -> here
+        pass
+    ```
 <hr>

 ## Monofunc (1 parameter)